Robust PAMPA Scheme in the DG Formulation on Unstructured Triangular Meshes: bound preservation, oscillation elimination, and boundary conditions: Numerical Examples

 In the second example, taken from \cite{Abgrall2025a}, we consider Zalesak's problem, which involves the solid body rotation of a notched disk.
 Here the domain is $[0,1]^2$ and the rotation field is $\mba(\mbx)$ also defined to be a rotation with respect to $(x_0,y_0)=(0.5,0.5)$ and angular speed of $2\pi$.
 The initial condition is

-We set the invariant domain $\DD=[-10^{-9},1.0+10^{-9}]$ and compute the numerical solution with a mesh that has 6,882 elements and 13,565 points.
-The results computed by the BP OE PAMPA scheme after 1 rotation are displayed in Figure \ref{fig: Zalesak}, where one can see that both the average values and point values can be correctly captured.
+We set the invariant domain $\DD=[-10^{-9},1.0+10^{-9}]$ and compute the numerical solution with a coarse mesh that has 7,320 elements and 14,865 points and a finer mesh with 16,374 elements and 33,085 points.
+The results computed by the BP OE \pampa scheme after 1 rotation are displayed in Figure \ref{fig: Zalesak}, where one can see that both the average values and point values can be correctly captured.